 Lehua Islet

 This 284 acre islet sits 31 km due west of Kauaʻi and is only 1.2 km north of the island of Niʻihau.
 It is a sparsely vegetated, crescent-shaped islet that is actually part of the Niʻihau volcano.
-Because there are no human inhabitants on the islet, it is a haven for seabirds with an estimated 25,000 pairs of at least eight seabirds breeding on Lehua.
-These include both Laysan and Black-footed (Phoebastria nigripes) Albatrosses, Red-footed and Brown (Sula leucogaster) boobies, Wedge-tailed Shearwater, Bulwer’s Petrel (Bulweria bulwerii) and Red-tailed Tropicbird (Phaethon rubricauda) .
+After decades of work by a wide range of partners working together as the Lehua Island Ecosystem Restoration project, the islet was declared officially rat free in April 2021.
+As a state-designated seabird sanctuary with no human inhabitants and no mammalian predators, it is a haven for seabirds with an estimated 25,000 pairs of at least eight breeding seabird species.
+These include both Laysan (Phoebastria immutabilis) and Black-footed (Phoebastria nigripes) Albatrosses, Red-footed and Brown (Sula leucogaster) boobies, Wedge-tailed Shearwater (Ardenna pacifica), Bulwer’s Petrel (Bulweria bulwerii) and Red-tailed Tropicbird (Phaethon rubricauda) .
 The islet’s sea caves also hold breeding colonies of Hawaiian Black Noddy (Anous minutus melanogenys).
 Surveys on Lehua have produced evidence that the islet may also hold small breeding populations of Newell’s Shearwater and Band-rumped Storm-Petrel.
-KESRP conducts seabird survey and monitoring trips to the islet, with a particular emphasis on trying to locate breeding populations of Newell’s Shearwaters and Band-rumped Storm-Petrels.
+KESRP conducts seabird survey and monitoring trips to the islet, with a particular emphasis on monitoring the islet to ensure it remains rat-free.
+To learn more about the islet and its restoration, visit the Lehua Island Restoration Project website.